+- 1. Include a statement of the specific diagnosis of the disability. - a.
 The report must include a specific diagnosis of the condition by a qualified evaluator.
 It is important to rule out alternative explanations for problems such as emotional, attentional, or motivational issues that may be interfering with a major life activity but do not constitute a specific disability.
 If the data indicate that a specific disorder is not present, the evaluator should state that conclusion in the report.
 The evaluator is encouraged to use direct language in the diagnosis and documentation of a specific disorder, avoiding the use of terms such as "suggests" or "is indicative of."
-It is important to note that, according to AHEAD, "Test anxiety" alone is also not considered to qualify as a disability at the postsecondary level.
+It is important to note that, according to AHEAD, "Test anxiety" alone is also not considered to qualify as a disability at the postsecondary level. - 2.
+Recommend specific accommodation(s) and for each accommodation, provide a rationale as to how it will reduce the impact of the functional limitation(s). - 3.
+Describe the student's functional limitations due to the disability, and the impact of those limitations on physical, perceptual and cognitive abilities. - 4.
+Health professional should state his/her professional credentials, training, work experience and any licenses he/she holds that support his/her qualifications to diagnose and/or treat applicant's disabilities.